wilsonliaows/docs/developing-connectors/http.md

 And if the API endpoint as well as username and password is correct, you should be able to see the data that’s returned under the output tab - in this case, my PPP project.

 ![Configured http action](/assets/images/http/API-recieved.png)
-*API response received from JIRA, as viewed from the job details output tab
+*API response received from JIRA, as viewed from the job details output tab*

-## Building Triggers
+## Building webhook triggers
 If the app you wish to integrate with supports webhooks, that should be listed in the app’s API documentation.
 Webhooks are notifications sent out immediately by your app to a target URL when an event happens.
 Usually, you’re able to define what specific event you wish to receive notifications for.
 To build a webhook trigger in Workato, we’ll direct these notifications to your Workato recipe, so that it will trigger and execute the recipe actions whenever the event happens in your app.

 For example, you can choose to build a webhook trigger that notifies your recipe whenever new customer tickets are marked with status ‘Urgent’, and have an action to send out an SMS to the account manager for this customer.
 In this case, the recipe will help to ensure urgent tickets are responded to in a timely fashion.